 OPPORTUNITIES FOR ADULTS

 The Friends of the Tempe Public Library run a used book shop located inside the library.
 Funds generated by book sales are donated back to the library to support children's and other library programs.
-If you enjoy people, books and the Tempe Public Library, this is the volunteer opportunity for you!
-Call the City Volunteer office at 480-350-5190 to sign-up.
+The Friends are currently seeking two able-bodied volunteers able to lift up to 40 libs. to help bring in donated books from the library loading dock, as well as scan and sort donations. the opportunity is available on Saturday afternoons between 1 and 4 p.m.
+Contact George Poteet at 480-350-5491.

 OPPORTUNITIES FOR YOUTH

 The Escalante Community Center has two opportunities to work with children: their Early Education program and their After-school program.

 Volunteers work with paid staff to interact with children ages 3 to 5.
 The program is organized around activity stations and volunteers interact with children visiting a station.
 Classes take place Mondays through Thursdays, from 9:30 to 11:30 a.m. and 12:30 to 2:30 p.m.
 Volunteers must work a minimum of one shift per week.
 Application and interview required.
 Contact Dolores Johnson at 480-350-5814.

 Elementary school-age children visit the Escalante Center between 3:30 and 6 p.m.
 Monday through Friday for an informal "after-school program".
 A variety of activities including sports, crafts and more are offered.
 Volunteers interact with kids in a friendly positive manner, leading or joining in activities.
 One shift per week for at least a month is required.
 Contact Jennifer Gall at 480-350-5805.